mana-ethereum/mana/apps/exleveldb/README.md

 Returns `:ok` when successful or `{:error, reference, {:type, action}}` on error.

 ### is\_empty?/1
-Checks whether the datastore specified by `db_ref` is empty and returns an Elixir boolean.
+Checks whether the datastore specified by `db_ref` is empty and returns a boolean.

 ### fold/4
 Folds over the key-value pairs in the datastore specified in `db_ref`.